holdedhub/careers/openings/analytics-engineer.md

 Analytics Engineers are part of the tech team but sit at the crossing point of business teams and data engineering.
 The profile we are striving for is a person able to translate business language into technical specifications and implementations.

-You will be part of the data team that owns and maintains Holded’s data infrastructure and integrations.
-The team is  formed by
-Data Engineers, Data Scientists, and Data Analysts working side by side as a product team, developing data solutions for the whole company

 ## Salary range